 It’s a curious feature that, in Yiddish, when one person says “Good morning!”
 (Gut morgn / גוט־מאָרגן) the standard response is “Good year!”
 (Gut yor / גוט־יאָר).
 It’s the same when you greet someone at midday, or in the evening, or on the Sabbath.
 There are a number of thoughts as to why this might be.

 As we begin the fall semester, it’s a pleasure for the Mayrent Institute to wish everyone a hearty Gut yor!

 And it’s shaping up to be a wonderful year for Yiddish at UW–Madison with events planned—both on-line and in-person—that will highlight the diversity of Yiddish creativity.
-We look forward to welcoming musicians, singers, medical professionals, scholars, and culture-makers (kultur-tuers / קולטור־טוערס) to campus.
+We look forward to welcoming record producers, podcasters, and culture-makers (kultur-tuers / קולטור־טוערס) to campus.